kevin-at-datical/liquibase.github.com/documentation/generating_changelogs.md

 The `generateChangeLog` command creates a *changelog* file that has a sequence of *changeSets* which describes how to re-create the current state of the database.

 ## Uses
 The `generateChangeLog` command is typically used when you want to capture the current state of a database, then apply those changes to any number of databases.
+This is typically only done when a project has an existing database, but hasn't used Liquibase before.
+See [Adding Liquibase to an Existing project](/documentation/existing_project.html) for more details.

 > **Note:** When using the [update command](update.html) to apply the changes in the *changelog*, Liquibase will not create a new database or schema.
 You must create them ***before*** applying the *changelog* to it.